 Australian Health and Science Institute (AHSI) welcomes students from all over the world.
-Our students not only love learning with us but the opportunities that they encounter are some of the most valuable experiences during their study with us.
+Our students not only love learning with us, but the opportunities that they encounter are some of the most valuable experiences during their study in Australia.

-With our modern training facilities and experienced staff, the student will experience hands on training delivered in classroom and college student clinic plus real workplace settings.
+With our modern training facilities and experienced staff, the student will experience hands on training delivered in classroom and college student laboratory as well as in real workplace settings.

-Upon successful completion of our courses, these valuable 'real life' experiences will prepare each student industry ready.
+Upon successful completion of our courses, these valuable 'real life' experiences will prepare each student to become industry ready.
 Highly professional trainers, outstanding student support and a convenient location are a few reasons why AHSI is the right choice for you.

-AHSI is closely linked with the health industry, which enables us to cater the needs of the sectors and the ability to tailor courses to meet the growing industry needs, you will find that our courses are flexible and designed to suit your education level and lifestyle in Australia.
+AHSI is closely linked with the health industry, which enables us to create graduates that will cater for the needs of the sector and the ability to tailor courses to meet the growing industry needs; you will find that our courses are flexible and designed to suit your education level and lifestyle in Australia.